yoshuawuyts/knowledge/work.md

 ## Starting a new job contracting job
 - start working after the contract is signed
 - take 24 hours to read through the contract and agree on terms
-- some stuff might be non-negotiale, if you start working before it's signed there are no guarantees of pay
+- some stuff might be non-negotiable, if you start working before it's signed there are no guarantees of pay
 - terms might be unable to be agreed upon, and will then end up performing free work